nham/math_notes/notes/topology/intro.md

 ## Definition of separable space
 If $(X, \mathcal{T})$ is a topological space, $X$ is **separable** iff it has a subset $S$ which is both countable and dense in $X$.

+## The reals are separable
+$\mathbb{Q}$ is dense in $\mathbb{R}$.

+*Proof:* We already know $\mathbb{Q}$ is countable.
+It is a well-known theorem of real analysis that between any two reals there is a rational.
+Hence every open ball around a real number contains a rational, which means every open set around any real number also contains a rational, proving reals are closure points of the rationals.